Packages & Blueprints

 * **Missing `version`**: every package needs a semantic version

-* **Invalid name**: package names must use underscores, not hyphens (`aws_vpc`, not `aws-vpc`)
+* **Invalid name**: package names must start with a letter, end with a letter or number, and use only letters, numbers, and underscores.
+Hyphens are not allowed (`aws_vpc`, not `aws-vpc`)

 ### How to fix